 WINTER : DECEMBER-MARCH

-- Arizona is so mild during winter, especially if you're like me and from the midwest.
+- Arizona is so mild during winter, so its perfect for your arizona elopement.
 You should expect average temps to be around 70º, almost no rain with sharp temperature drops in the evening.
 Some places have snow (north) but personally I believe this is the best time to visit desert areas to avoid the extreme heat.

 SPRING : MARCH-JUNE